leungant/django-useraccounts-messaging-starter/README.md

 ## Versions/branches

 - Master    Authentication, user logins only on master

 - Add-Django-Notifictaions    with messaging and notifications

+#

 ## Motivation

 One of the non-profit projects we were working with needed a Django set up that could handle user-user messages and a pollable notification mechanism for those messages.
-Django is not traditionally developed for a social network style application, but this is an example implementation of how this functionality might be provided.
+This is an example implementation of how this functionality might be provided even though this may not be traditionally where Django's main focus has been.
 Feel free to use as a base for other projects.